royzen01/Azure_Honeypot/README.md

 * **So at this stage we have collected the logs from Event Viewer using a Powershell script and copied them into a notepad file named `failed_rdp.log`.**
 * **We then created a custom log table within `law-honeypot` labeled `FAILED_RDP_WITH_GEO_CL` which will retrieve and store the file.**
 * **However, now we need to provide `Sentinel` with a usable format for the newly gathered data.
-The following query will seperate the `RawData` using `KQL`**
+The following query will separate the `RawData` using `KQL`**

 > ![HP-22](https://github.com/royzen01/Azure_Honeypot/assets/13005742/fb26d06f-d3f1-4d26-9bca-93ead692c392)

-* **Once the data is properly formatted we are able to created a new workbook withing Sentinel, and use the query to provide it the data**
+* **Once the data is properly formatted we are able to create a new workbook within Sentinel and use the query to provide the data**
-* **For visualizaiton of where the attacks where coming from I used the latitude and longtitude and plotted it on a map`**
+* **For visualization of where the attacks were coming from I used the latitude and longitude and plotted it on a map`**
 * **Here are the end results:**

 > ![HP-24](https://github.com/royzen01/Azure_Honeypot/assets/13005742/ef71c4a1-f350-43f8-ac65-230e8b6260a6)